madisongh/digsigserver/README.md

 For each BSP version/architecture, you also need a helper script (and possibly a patch to apply to NVIDIA's scripts), available from the [meta-tegra repository](https://github.com/madisongh/meta-tegra).
-For L4T R32.2.3, checkout the **zeus** branch of that repository.
+For L4T R32.4.3, checkout the **dunfell** branch of that repository.
 The helper scripts are at `recipes-bsp/tegra-binaries/files/tegraXXX-flash-helper.sh`.
-For L4T R32.3.1, checkout the **zeus-l4t-r32.3.1** branch, and the helper scripts are at `recipes-bsp/tegra-binaries/tegra-helper-scripts/tegraXXX-flash-helper.sh`.
+For L4T R32.4.3, checkout the **dunfell-l4t-r32.4.3** branch, and the helper scripts are at `recipes-bsp/tegra-binaries/tegra-helper-scripts/tegraXXX-flash-helper.sh`.
 The needed script(s) should get installed without the `.sh` suffix into the `bootloader` directory for the BSP.
-For example (for R32.2.3):
+For example (for R32.4.3):

-    $ cd /path/to/meta-tegra/recipes-bsp/tegra-binaries/files
+    $ cd /path/to/meta-tegra/recipes-bsp/tegra-binaries/tegra-helper-scripts
     $ sudo install -m 0755 tegra186-flash-helper.sh \
-      /opt/nvidia/L4T-32.2.3-tegra186/Linux_for_Tegra/bootloader/tegra186-flash-helper
+      /opt/nvidia/L4T-32.4.3-tegra186/Linux_for_Tegra/bootloader/tegra186-flash-helper
     $ sudo install -m 0755 tegra194-flash-helper.sh \
-      /opt/nvidia/L4T-32.2.3-tegra186/Linux_for_Tegra/bootloader/tegra194-flash-helper
+      /opt/nvidia/L4T-32.4.3-tegra186/Linux_for_Tegra/bootloader/tegra194-flash-helper

 If you are supporting Jetson TX2 or Jetson AGX Xavier devices that use both PKC signing and SBK encryption of bootloader files, you will also need to apply a patch from meta-tegra:

     $ P=/path/to/meta-tegra/recipes-bsp/tegra-binaries/files
-    $ cd /opt/nvidia/L4T-32.2.3-tegra186/Linux_for_Tegra
+    $ cd /opt/nvidia/L4T-32.4.3-tegra186/Linux_for_Tegra
-    $ sudo patch -p1 < $P/0002-Update-l4t_bup_gen.func-to-handle-signed-encrypted-b.patch
+    $ sudo patch -p1 < $P/0002-Fix-typo-in-l4t_bup_gen.func.patch

 ### Prerequisites: Kernel module signing
 For kernel module signing, your Linux distribution must have the `sign-file` tool